05-15=2008: June Japanese Yen: Number 2 Economy Similar To Number 1's

 FB 1 FB 2

-The average volatility shown below suggests that the major direction of up remains intact from a volatility low point.
+The average volatility shown below suggests that an uptrend remains intact from the last volatility low point.

 Range/Volatilitiy Chart